fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/1_the_basics.md

 ```
 ### Operations
 ###### Arithmetic
 We can apply the `+, -, *, /` signs to perform arithmetic on integers, floats, as well as strings (concatenation and duplication).
-We can't add, subtract or divide strings and integers together, however.
+Note that these are actually methods, and their implementation depends on the object we call it upon.

 Note that with *integers*, we only ever get a whole number returned when using `*` or `/`.
 To get decimal places, we need to use *floats*.
 When we use a float in an operation, a float will be returned, even if the other operand is an integer.